 Integrated Pest Management Plan is a plan that establishes a sustainable approach to managing pests (includes insects and weeds) by combining biological, cultural, physical and chemical tools in a way that minimizes economic, health and environmental risks and complies with policies and regulations promulgated by the Department of Agriculture.

-To be placed on the IPM notification list you must send a request in writing to General McLane School District, Attn: David Campbell, 11921 Edinboro Rd., Edinboro, PA 16412.
+To be placed on the IPM notification list you must send a request in writing to General McLane School District, Attn: Thomas Skarupski, 11921 Edinboro Rd., Edinboro, PA 16412.

 General Exterminating will conduct a pest inspection and possible application in all district kitchen areas on the last Friday of every month starting at 3:30 p.m. unless other notification is made.
 See Policy 716.

 In accordance with law, the district shall release to parents/guardians, upon request, information regarding the professional qualifications and academic degrees of any teacher providing instruction to their child at a school receiving Title I funds (Edinboro and McKean Elementary).
 See Policy 324.